 Distribution: Occurring on both sides of the Cascades crest in Washington; British Columbia south to California, east to Idaho and Montana.

-Habitat: Open, moist, rocky slopes at high elevations in the mountains.
+Habitat: Open, moist, rocky slopes from subalpine to alpine.

 Conservation Status: Not of concern